-There are 109 LTFEs precisely known in their position, and for an additional 96 LTFEs, the trial area is approximately known, usually on the area of the holding institution.
-In the latter case, either the exact position is not known or the former LTFEs are now overbuilt with streets, parking spaces or buildings.
+109 LTFEs are precisely known in their position, and for an additional 96 LTFE the trial area is approximately known, usually on the area of the holding institution.
+In the latter case, either the exact position is not known or the former LTFEs

-The geospatial analysis was performed by comparing the regional distribution of LTFEs to that of (a) climatic water balance classes of the growing season (1 May to 31 October) (CWBg) and (b) the Müncheberg Soil Quality Rating (MSQR) as two complex site classifications.
+- 130 are now overbuilt with streets, parking spaces or buildings. - The geospatial analysis was performed by comparing the regional distribution of LTFEs to that of (a) climatic water balance classes of the growing season (1 May to 31 October) (CWBg) and (b) the Müncheberg Soil Ouality Rating (MSOR) as two complex site classifications.
 In addition, (c) clay content of the topsoil according to ESDAC (2020) was chosen.
 The representativeness of LTFEs according to the frequencies in the cells of this classification was assessed.
-LTFEs were classified according to their land use and their research themes to simplify the identification of similar experiments.
-The identification of suitable LTFEs in similar (or different) landscapes shall be facilitated.
-Therefore, a table with the IDs of all experiments, their thematic classification, their CWBg class and their MSQR class is provided in the Appendix.
-More details for each LTFE can be identified in the published dataset (Grosse and Hierold, 2019), which is freely available in the BonaRes Repository, by the ID of the LTFE.
-Thus, cooperation with LTFE holders can be initiated more easily.
-Fourteen LTFEs were excluded from the geospatial analysis because they were dealing with research themes other than fertilization, tillage or crop rotation, or they did not include field crops or grassland experiments.
-The remaining 191 LTFEs were grouped into the following four classes: fertilization experiments, tillage experiments, grassland experiments and crop rotation experiments.
-The shares of LT-FEs in each class were compared to those of agricultural land in Germany.
-For that, approximately 17.9×10^{6} ha of agricultural land was subdivided according to its land use as arable land (approximately 13.5×10^6 ha) or grassland (approximately 4.4×10^6 ha) (Umweltbundesamt, 2019).
-For the descriptive statistical analyses, cross-tabulations and contingency tables were used.
+LTFEs were - classified according to their land use and their research themes to simplify the identification of similar experiments.
+The 135 identification of suitable LTFEs in similar (or different) landscapes shall be facilitated.
+Therefore, a table with the IDs of all experiments, their thematic classification, their CWBg class and their MSOR class is provided in the attachment.
+More details for each LTFE can be identified in the published dataset (Grosse and Hierold, 2019), which is freely available in the BonaRes Repository, through the ID of the LTFE.
+Thus, cooperation with LTFE holders can be initiated more - easily.Fourteen LTFEs were excluded from the geospatial analysis because they were dealing with research themes other 140 than fertilization, tillage or crop rotation or did not include field crops or grassland experiments.
+The remaining 191 LTFEs were grouped into the four classes of fertilization experiments, tillage experiments, grassland experiments, and crop rotation experiments.
+The shares of LTFEs in each class were compared to that of agricultural land in Germany.
+For that, approximately 17.9 million hectares of agricultural land were subdivided according to their land use as arable land - (approximately 13.5 million hectares) or grassland (approximately 4.4 million hectares) (Umweltbundesamt, 2019).
+For the 145 descriptive statistical analyses cross-tabulations and contingency tables were used.
 The CWBg was chosen as a suitable parameter to represent the climatic conditions for agricultural land use and because of its huge relevance for vegetation growth.
 Its impact may be even larger than that of temperature (Crimmins et al., 2011), and it may determine the growing season (Sattar et al., 2019).
-We used data from the German Meteorological Service (DWD) for the period 1981-2010 for the main growing season, defined from 1 May to 31 October (Ad-hoc-AG Boden, 2005).
-The climatic water balance (CWB) data for the growing season instead of the whole year were chosen, because regional differentiation is bigger for CWBg compared to the annual balance.
+We used data from the German Meteorological Service (DWD) for - 150 the period 1981-2010 for the main growing season, defined from 1 May to 31 October (Ad-hoc-AG Boden, 2005).
+The CWB data for the growing season instead of the whole year was chosen, because regional differentiation is bigger for CWBg compared to the annual balance.
 The data are available for the whole territory of Germany with a pixel resolution of 1 km (DWD, 2020).
-The CWB is defined in Eq.
-(1) as the difference in precipitation (P) and potential evapotranspiration (PET).
+The CWB is defined in Formula (1) as the difference in precipitation (P) and potential evapotranspiration (PET).
 It is a quantitative measure of the water supply in a given time period and for a specific region.
-The PET depends on location factors such as crop cover, topographical effects, soil conditions and soil water storage.
+The PET depends on - 155 location factors such as crop cover, topographical effects, soil conditions and soil water storage.
 It can therefore only be determined selectively.
 However, for a better comparison for spatial calculations, the so-called grass reference evapotranspiration is considered, which indicates the evapotranspiration of a standardized grass cover in standardized soil with optimal water supply (Pereira et al., 2015).
+(1)

-$$CWB = P - PET \tag{1}$$
+CWB = P - PET